pointfreeco/swift-snapshot-testing/README.md

   - **SceneKit, SpriteKit, and WebKit support.** Most snapshot testing libraries don't support these view subclasses.
   - **`Codable` support**.
 Snapshot encodable data structures into their [JSON](Documentation/Available-Snapshot-Strategies.md#json) and [property list](Documentation/Available-Snapshot-Strategies.md#plist) representations.
   - **Custom diff tool integration**.

+## Related Tools

+  - [`FBSnapshotTestCase`](https://github.com/facebook/ios-snapshot-test-case) helped introduce screen shot testing to a broad audience in the iOS community.
+Experience with it inspired the creation of this library.

+  - [`Jest`](http://facebook.github.io/jest/) brought generalized snapshot testing to the front-end with a polished user experience.
+Several features of this library (diffing, tracking outdated snapshots) were directly influenced.

 ## Learn More